awslabs/data-on-eks/website/docs/blueprints/distributed-databases/trino.md

         2 | 2022-09-01 00:47:25.000 | 2022-09-01 00:56:09.000 |             1.0 |          2.94 |        1.0 | N                  |
 ```

-#### Clean Up
+#### Cleaning Up Hive Resources

+1. Exit from Trino CLI with `exit` command.

-Run the cleanup script from the `examples` directory to delete all the resources created from the hive script:
+2. Run the cleanup script from the `examples` directory to delete all the resources created from the hive script:

 ```
 cd data-on-eks/distributed-databases/trino/examples